doitintl/kube-no-trouble/README.md

 You can also use `--exit-error` (`-e`) flag, which will make kubent to exit with non-zero return code (`200`) in case any issues are found.

-Alternatively, use the json output and smth. like `jq` to check if the result is
+Alternatively, use the json output and something. like `jq` to check if the result is
 empty:

 ```